Death of the Author by Nnedi Okorafor

 When the vehicle stopped to turn onto the main road, her mirth vanished. (p.56)

-Despite not having been in direct control of the vehicle as it hurtled down the freeway (weaving through traffic while swerving dangerously to avoid harmless plastic bags that happen to blow into its path), Zelu decides in this final moment that the self-driving car is a device just as useful to her as the wheelchair which she uses to move around.
+Critically here is the way that Zelu initially chooses to conceptualize the self-driving car--relating this machine to one of the robots from her story (a NoBody).
+Yet while this reflection is one that Zelu at first regards with a degree of apprehension (immediately recognizing that this entity is in some ways separate from her, and then subsequently becoming terrified that this car is going to malfunction and crash), it's after this vehicle has arrived at the destination Zelu originally commanded that her suspicion of this machine gives way to a sort of joy.
+Despite not having been in direct control of the vehicle as it drove down the freeway (at one point screeching to a halt while in the middle of a busy road to avoid hitting a harmless plastic bag that happen to blow into its path), Zelu eventually decides that the self-driving car is a device just as useful to her as the wheelchair which she uses to move around.
 In the process, she begins thinking of this entity not as an automated creation with its own will, but instead an extension of her body.
 Moreover, much as with Zelu's earlier observation that the SUV is like a NoBody from her novel, Zelu's new conviction that the self-driving car actually is an extension of her being comes with an additional parallel between this technology and the book she has just written.

 She watched the SUV leave, her heart rate slowing, a sense of normalcy returning to her.
 And then that relief became euphoria.
 She could call this cab anytime she needed.
 She could move herself around without any human's aid.
 This SUV would help her--no, it could be like an extension of her.
 She could be like a robot with built-in wheels ready to carry her whenever she wanted.